getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 <!--
-Guideline: This page is comprehensive; select the Options specific to your SDK and delete the ones that do not apply; it is stored in the common folder, nested under _includes/common.
+Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

 1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
 2. Create a copy of "basics.md" file in _documentation/sdks/<platform-name>
 3. Create the defined `include` statements and add them to the configuration-basics.md file
 4. Note that each of these terms is wrapped in an "if/then" statement; this is because not all of these options are included for every SDK.
-For those terms you do not wish to include, use the command `hide_<option>=true` in the SDK-specific page.
+For those terms you do not wish to include, add the command `hide_<option>=true` in the SDK-specific page.

 If you have questions, please ask Fiona or Daniel.